Sweating and body odor

 - You notice a change in your body odor

-Apocrine glands produce a milky fluid that most commonly is secreted when you're under emotional stress.
-This fluid is odorless until it combines with bacteria found normally on your skin.
+Apocrine glands are found in areas where you have hair, such as your armpits and groin.
+These glands release a milky fluid when you're stressed.
+This fluid is odorless until it combines with bacteria on your skin.

-Your doctor will ask about your medical history and conduct a physical exam.
-He or she may order blood or urine tests to determine if your problem is being caused by an underlying medical condition, such as an infection, diabetes or an overactive thyroid (hyperthyroidism).
+To diagnose a problem with sweating and body odor, your doctor will likely ask about your medical history and do an exam.
+The doctor may test your blood or urine.
+The tests can show if your problem is caused by a medical condition, such as an infection, diabetes or an overactive thyroid (hyperthyroidism).

 If you're concerned about sweating and body odor, the solution may be simple: an over-the-counter antiperspirant and deodorant.